 Write for Us!

-Although issues now regularly consist of 48 pages, available editorial space can be tight; we therefore retain the right to edit submissions as required.
+Although issues now regularly consist of 48 pages, available editorial space can be tight; we therefore retain the right to edit submissions as necessary.

 If you haven’t contributed to C&B News before, please get in touch with the editor first to ensure that what you want to write about isn’t something already being covered by someone else.